forge-55/bunkeros/docs/reference/about.md

 - **Professional tools should be efficient and reliable**
 - **Performance optimization enables, not constrains**
 - **Smart engineering leverages existing solutions**

+## Design Philosophy

+### Configuration Layer, Not Distribution

+BunkerOS is fundamentally a configuration layer rather than a standalone Linux distribution:

+**What this means:**
+- BunkerOS runs on top of vanilla Arch Linux or Arch-based distributions
+- Users install their preferred base system first
+- BunkerOS adds a curated Sway environment and productivity tools
+- Standard Arch package management and workflows remain unchanged
+- All configurations are transparent and user-auditable

+**Why this approach:**
+- **Respects Arch philosophy** - Users understand their base system
+- **Maximum flexibility** - Works on various Arch-based distributions
+- **Transparent changes** - All configs symlinked from git repo
+- **Easy maintenance** - Standard Arch tools for updates and troubleshooting
+- **Reversible** - Simple to modify or remove BunkerOS configurations

+### Transparent Configuration Management

+All BunkerOS configurations are symlinked from the git repository to your system:

+- See exactly what files are modified in your system
+- Configuration changes visible through git diffs
+- Easy to audit, fork, or customize
+- Update with a simple `git pull`
+- Remove symlinks to revert to vanilla Arch

+### Standard Package Management

+BunkerOS uses exclusively standard Arch tools:

+- **pacman** for official repository packages
+- **yay** or **paru** for AUR packages
+- No custom package managers or bash script installations
+- Follows Arch packaging standards (PKGBUILD when needed)
+- All dependencies visible in installation scripts

+### Compatibility with Arch-Based Distributions

+While designed for vanilla Arch Linux, BunkerOS can be installed on minimal Arch-based distributions:

+**Compatible base systems:**
+- Vanilla Arch Linux
+- CachyOS (minimal installation)
+- EndeavourOS (without desktop environment)
+- Manjaro (with caution - package versions may differ)
+- Other Arch derivatives using standard Arch repositories

+**Requirements for compatibility:**
+- Uses standard Arch repositories (core, extra, community)
+- No pre-installed desktop environment (or willing to replace it)
+- Standard Arch package management (pacman)
+- Systemd-based init system

+The installation scripts check for compatibility and warn about potential conflicts.

 ## What Makes BunkerOS Unique?